ameripan/ameripan/README.md

-diagnosed system
+diagnosed polyfrag system

-ask b4 int + w2i
+ask before interacting + whisper to int

 <!--
 **ameripan/ameripan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.